Algebraic Theory of Quantum Synchronization and Limit Cycles under Dissipation: Almost Purely Imaginary Eigenvalues and Metastable Quantum Synchronization

 for some integer $p \ge 1$.
-We also find that $\lambda_1 \in \R$ and $\lambda_2$ has non-positive real part. \end{thm} Crucially, this means that only oscillating coherences with purely imaginary eigenvalues persist at the next-to-leading order in $s$.
+We also find that $\lambda_1 \in \R$ and $\lambda_2$ has non-positive real part. \end{thm} Crucially, this means that at first order in $s$ the perturbed eigenvalues remain purely imaginary, while the real part, which would contribute to decay, is higher order in $s$.

 When considering the synchronization aspects, we first note that the conditions for robust metastable synchronization remain the same as in Cor.
-2 and 3 in the leading order, i.e for $\sL$.
+2 and 3 in the leading order, i.e. for $\sL$ (see Appx. \ref{ref:JNF_discuss}).
 For sake of simplicity we assume that $\sL_1$ is such that it explicitly breaks the exchange symmetry $P_{j,k}$ between the sites we wish to synchronize, i.e. $\sP_{j,k} \sL_1 \sP_{j,k}=-\sL_1 $.
 This is the most relevant and standardly studied case in quantum synchronization.
-For instance, this case occurs if the subsystems $j,k$ are perfectly tuned to the same frequency in $\sL$ in the leading order and we introduce a small detuning (e.g. \cite{quantumsynch}).
-In that case we find the remarkable fact that, \begin{cor} For perturbations $\sL_1$ which explicitly break the exchange symmetry, and thus synchronization, between sites $j$ and $k$, i.e. $\sP_{j,k} \sL_1 \sP_{j,k}=-\sL_1 $, the frequency of synchronization $\omega$ is stable to next-to-leading order in $s$, i.e. $\lambda_1=0$. \end{cor} This counter-intuitive result, proven in Appx. \ref{proof:Cor4} implies that the frequency at which synchronized observables oscillate is more stable to perturbations that disturb the synchronization through explicitly breaking the exchange symmetry than those which preserve this symmetry.
+For instance, this case occurs if the subsystems $j,k$ are perfectly tuned to the same frequency in $\sL$ in the leading order, and we introduce a small detuning (e.g. \cite{quantumsynch}).
+In that case, we find the remarkable fact that, \begin{cor} For anti-symmetric perturbations $\sL_1$ which explicitly break the exchange symmetry, and thus synchronization, between sites $j$ and $k$, i.e. $\sP_{j,k} \sL_1 \sP_{j,k}=-\sL_1 $, the frequency of synchronization $\omega$ is stable to next-to-leading order in $s$, i.e. $\lambda_1=0$. \end{cor} This counter-intuitive result, proven in Appx. \ref{proof:Cor4} implies that the frequency at which synchronized observables oscillate is more stable to perturbations that disturb the synchronization through explicitly breaking the exchange symmetry than those which preserve this symmetry.

-The preceding theorem may be strengthened in the case where $\lambda(0)$ is non-degenerate or where the perturbation of $\sL'(s)$ corresponds to at least a second order perturbation of the jump operators as follows \begin{cor} For a Liouvillian of the form in Eq. \eqref{eq:masterequation} with
+The preceding theorem may be strengthened in the case where $\lambda(0)$ is non-degenerate or where the perturbation of $\sL'(s)$ corresponds to at least a second-order perturbation of the jump operators as follows \begin{cor} For a Liouvillian of the form in Eq. \eqref{eq:masterequation} with

 the exponent in Theorem 3 has $p = 1$ so that the eigenvalues are twice continuously differentiable in $s$. \end{cor} The proof can be found in Appx. \ref{proof:Cor5} and follows from noticing that $\sL^{(1)} = -\ii[H^{(1)}, (\cdot)]$ generates unitary dynamics.
 This result should be contrasted with the ultra-low frequency case.
 Under these type of perturbations we see that time period of the oscillations does not grow as $s \ra 0$ and instead remains $\sO(1)$.
 We also observe that there are two orders of $s$ between the decay rate and oscillation frequency, demonstrating that these are more stable and thus easier to observe experimentally and more relevant for utilisation than the ultra-low frequency case.